Pandemic Preparedness and Response Team

 - Traveled domestically or internationally within the past 14 days to areas with sustained community transmission.
 For updated information on affected countries visit: https://www.cdc.gov/coronavirus/2019-ncov/travelers/index.html

-- We have no medical role in Crane’s Mill Independent Living, but we continually remind these residents to self-monitor for symptoms, to follow the state’s guidelines to stay home, and to only engage in essential interactions.
+- We have no medical role in Crane’s Mill Independent Living, but we continually remind these residents to self-monitor for symptom and follow the state’s guidelines.

 Enhancing Infection Control Protocols